 From Grand Canyon, head to Lake Powell, a literal oasis in the middle of the desert where stand-up paddleboards, houseboats, kayaks, rafting and a sandy beach await you.
 The town that sits just above Lake Powell is Page, Ariz., and it’s an easy two-and-half hour drive from the South Rim of the Grand Canyon.
 Along the way, you’ll see occasional roadside craft stands and a starkly beautiful desert landscape made of sage brush and red rock.

 Lake Powell is large and when you arrive, it’s difficult to know where to go, what’s where and moreover, what to do.
 To make it easy for you, we’ve scouted out the top four things to do.
 At night, stay at Under Canvas’ Lake Powell Grand Staircase location.
 You’ll have views of Lake Powell and Grand Staircase-Escalante National Monument at this 50-tent property set on 220 acres.
-It offers on-site dining, an adventures concierge to help you plan your days, complimentary camp activities and fire pits with complimentary S’mores.
+It offers on-site dining, an experience coordinator to help you plan your days, complimentary camp activities and fire pits with complimentary S’mores.

 Grand Staircase-Escalante National Monument is within easy driving distance, too, from your Under Canvas glamping abode.
 Wake up early and head to the monument to explore its uncrowded trails.
 Here are some tips on what to do in the national monument along with some beautiful state parks to explore.